 Displaying related products is another way to activate Normative Social Influence.
 It is less direct than ratings but it works all the same.
 Building high-conversion recommendations comes down to how you title the section.
 A recommendation that comes from your users will be stronger than one coming from your company.

 Notice how Patagonia uses the term “folks”, which implies a relationship between their users.
-Personally, I tend to trust folks more than people.
 The brand also has two recommendation sections side by side with two distinct UX purposes.
 The first category helps people discover.
 The second category is about improving the cart size.
 Again, both sections ground the user in Normative Social Influence by using the term "folks".

 To sum up this concept, both ratings and recommendations can trigger it.
 Good ratings and reviews only appeal to the logical side of our brain and are not enough to trigger us into action.
 The leverage is stronger if users feel they receive advice from: